 In the end, the bookstore met the same fate as many brick-and-mortar stores that have struggled to compete with online retailers such as Amazon.
 Andrea Kristina's recently launched an online bookstore backed by wholesaler Baker & Taylor, but sales were slow.

-Lindland said he was proud he had created an
+Lindland said he was proud he had created an atmosphere where customers felt comfortable lingering for hours.

 Asked what he meant to create with Andrea Kristina's, Lindland looked around before simply saying, "This."